Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: INTRODUCTION

-To address the above issue, in this paper, we focus on the most fundamental bandits model, {\em i.e.,} MAB, with heavy-tailed rewards.
-We conduct a comprehensive and the first study on MAB with heavy-tailed rewards in both central and local models of DP, where the reward distribution of each arm only has the $(1+v)$-th moment for some $v\in (0, 1]$.
-Our contributions are summarized as follows. \begin{itemize} \item In the first part, we consider the problem in the central $\epsilon$-DP model.
-Specifically, we first propose a method which is based on a robust version of the Upper Confidence Bound (UCB) algorithm, and a new mechanism which could be seen as an adaptive version of the Tree-based mechanism in \cite{dwork2010pan}.
-To further improve the result, we then develop a private and robust version of the Successive Elimination (SE) algorithm and show that compared with the first method we can improve by a factor of $\log^{1.5+\frac{1}{v}} T$ in the (expected) regret bound, where $T$ is the number of rounds and $v$ is a known constant in $(0, 1]$.
-Moreover, we also establish the lower bound and show that the instance-dependent regret bound of $ O\left(\frac{\log T}{\epsilon}\sum_{\Delta_a>0}{(\frac{1}{\Delta_a})^{\frac{1}{v}}}+\max_a\Delta_a\right)$ in our second algorithm is optimal (up to $\text{poly}(\log\log \frac{1}{\Delta_a})$ factors), where $\Delta_a$ is the mean gap defined in Section \ref{sec:3.1}. \item In the second part of the paper, we study the problem in the $\epsilon$-LDP model.
-We first develop a LDP version of the SE algorithm which achieves an instance-dependent regret bound of ${O} \left(\frac{\log T}{\epsilon^2}\sum_{\Delta_a>0}{(\frac{1}{\Delta_a})^{\frac{1}{v}}}+\max_a\Delta_a\right)$, and an $\tilde{O}\left(\left(\frac{K}{\epsilon^2}\right)^{\frac{v}{1+v}}T^{\frac{1}{1+v}}\right)$ instance-independent bound.
-Then, we show that the above instance-dependent regret bound is optimal for two-armed bandits case and the instance-independent regret bound is near-optimal (up to $\text{poly}(\log T)$ factor).
-All of our results can also reveal the differences between the problem of private MAB with bounded rewards and heavy-tailed rewards (see Table \ref{Table:1} for details).
-To achieve these (near) optimal results, we develop several new hard instances, mechanism and private robust estimators as byproducts, which could be used to other related problems, such as private contextual bandits \cite{shariff2018differentially} or private reinforcement learning \cite{vietri2020private}. \end{itemize}
+To address the above issue, in this paper, we focus on the most fundamental bandit model, {\em i.e.,} multi-armed bandits, with heavy-tailed rewards.
+We conduct a comprehensive and the first study on MAB with heavy-tailed rewards in both central and local DP models, where the reward distribution of each arm only has the $(1+v)$-th moment for some $v\in (0, 1]$.
+Our contributions are summarized as follows. \begin{itemize} \item In the first part (Section~\ref{sec:central}), we consider the problem in the central $\epsilon$-DP model.
+Specifically, we first propose a method based on a robust version of the Upper Confidence Bound (UCB) algorithm, and also design a new mechanism that could be seen as an adaptive version of the Tree-based mechanism~\citep{dwork2010differential}.
+To further improve the result, we then develop a private and robust version of the Successive Elimination (SE) algorithm and show that the (expected) regret bound is improved by a factor of $\log^{1.5+\frac{1}{v}} T$, where $T$ is the number of rounds.
+Moreover, we establish the lower bound and show that the instance-dependent regret bound of $ O\left(\frac{\log T}{\epsilon}\sum_{\Delta_a>0}{(\frac{1}{\Delta_a})^{\frac{1}{v}}}+\max_a\Delta_a\right)$ achieved by our second algorithm is optimal (up to $\text{poly}(\log\log \frac{1}{\Delta_a})$ factors), where $\Delta_a$ is the mean gap defined in Section~\ref{sec:3.1}. \item In the second part (Section~\ref{sec:LDP}), we study the problem in the $\epsilon$-LDP model.
+We first develop a LDP version of the SE algorithm which achieves an instance-dependent regret bound of ${O} \left(\frac{\log T}{\epsilon^2}\sum_{\Delta_a>0}{(\frac{1}{\Delta_a})^{\frac{1}{v}}}+\max_a\Delta_a\right)$ and an $\tilde{O}\left(\left(\frac{K}{\epsilon^2}\right)^{\frac{v}{1+v}}T^{\frac{1}{1+v}}\right)$ instance-independent bound.
+Then, we show that the above instance-dependent regret bound is optimal and the instance-independent regret bound is near-optimal (up to $\text{poly}(\log T)$ factors). \item All of our results also reveal the differences between the problem of private MAB with bounded/sub-Guassian rewards and that with heavy-tailed rewards (see Table \ref{Table:1} for details).
+To achieve these (near) optimal results, we develop several new hard instances, mechanisms and private robust estimators as byproducts, which could be used to other related problems, such as private contextual bandits~\citep{shariff2018differentially} or private reinforcement learning~\citep{vietri2020private}. \end{itemize}